aprotim/resume/content.md

    * **Push for upstream features** in Google Cloud Storage by speccing requirements, coordinating changes, and finding headcount from internal initiatives.
    * **Capture user requirements** by working closely with alpha-/beta-testers to capture pain points, hard requirements, and wishlist features.
    * **Conform to security best practices**, seeking input from security team and building out features as needed to help users avoid security pitfalls.

-#### CSSI Lead Instructor - Summer 2018/2019
-* **Taught three-week intensive course in programming** to rising college students.
-	- Taught 30+ students, primarily from backgrounds underrepresented in tech.
-XX% of students reported more likely to pursue a course of study in CS and XX% reported increased confidence in their technical ability.
-	- Planned and delivered lessons on both technical topics and life skills.
-	- Recruited a diverse team of module instructors from the other engineers in the office, so that the students would see themselves reflected in their instructors.

 #### Enterprise Data Storage - Individual Contributor - (2014 - Present)
 * Migrated XX,000 long-term storage images from deprecated tape system onto cloud storage, including integrity checking and modifying the in-house-built backups management system.